QMSH

 →

-QMSH-Visual on Google's Play-StoreNote: QMSH-Visual depends upon the QMSH-Kernel - therefore remember to also install the QMSH-Kernel for Android (also available on the Play-Store).
+QMSH-Visual (Tool-Repository)Note: QMSH-Visual depends upon the QMSH-Kernel - therefore remember to also install the QMSH-Kernel for Android (also available in the tool-repo).
 You'll also need to ensure you've granted both apps storage permission as they use a device's storage to marshal 3D mesh data.

 Experimental Web-GL Support